-The Town of Bassendean will achieve these objectives through the application of "Permissible Verge Treatment" guidelines (see Appendix 1) with which to assess requests to develop new or alter existing verge treatments and the development of a priority verge slashing program to reduce the grass loadings through out the year, within the allocated budget constraints.
-The Town of Bassendean has developed Permissible Verge Treatment Guidelines to help residents who are interested in establishing a verge garden to self assesself-assess their compliance with Council requirements.
+The Town of Bassendean has developed Permissible Verge Treatment Guidelines to help residents who are interested in establishing a verge garden to self-assess their compliance with Council requirements.
 Upgrading of a verge that is designed and installed in line with these guidelines, does not require the Town's approval.